Filgeary/demo-food-market/README.md

 - Tabs
 - Timer
-- Modal (open modal by timeout & scroll)
+- Modal (open modal by timeout & scroll to the end of page)
-- Menu cards render
+- Menu cards render (via JS classes)